eastedge/edge-expansion/README.md

 For example, if you run the following command in the plugin directory, a directory called edge-block will be created and the necessary files will be generated inside it.

 ### Creating Files
+The Node.js create-block is a tool for creating custom blocks in the WordPress block editor.
+Using this tool, you can easily generate a block template to get started.
 ```
 % npx @wordpress/create-block edge-block
 ```